francarmona/docker-ubuntu16-nginx-php7/README.md

 Some cases will be necessary to create a new image using this one as the base, for example to overwrite configuration files.

+Create a Dockerfile with following content and then build the image.

 ```Dockerfile
 FROM francarmona/docker-ubuntu16-nginx-php7